 What we’ve done is a result of committing to a system.
 Because we’ve employed a budgeting system since day one of our marriage, we’ve had years to practice and fine-tune the management of our living expenses.

 And even though our income has fluctuated greatly over the years (over 33 years it averages around $40,000), we have limited our monthly expenses to establish a lean, yet comfortable lifestyle.

 During the plentiful earning years, rather than raise our standard of living, we were able to pay off mortgage debt, invest in retirement savings and put aside an emergency fund.

 Our budgeting system has enabled us to reach our financial goals and still have lots of fun.

 While there may be obstacles to creating the perfect budget, in the end, once it is created, your budget will help you sail over financial obstacles for many years to come.

-If you want to learn more about the budgeting system we created (and thousands of others use also) please visit this info page.
+If you want to learn more about the budgeting system we created and have used for decades (and thousands of others use) please visit this info page.